 - Bacterial infections need to be treated with antibiotic eye drops.
 Eyes will be very mattery.
 Symptoms may improve in a few days, but the entire course still needs to be finished.

 - Viral infections cause eyes to be very watery.
 It needs to run its course, which can take 2-3 weeks.
 No drops can cure it; however, tears and cool compresses can help with symptoms.
 In severe cases, some prescribed steroid drops can help with inflammation, but will not decrease the infection time.

 Chemical conjunctivitis can be caused by air pollutants, household chemicals, or even chlorine from swimming in a pool.
 Depending on the type of chemical, different visual outcomes could result.
 Eyes need to be flushed with water thoroughly if any substance touched the eye, and then call your eye care provider.
 Other prescription drops may be necessary.

 All of the above fall under the category of “pink eye”, even though treatment, symptoms, and outcome are different.
-If you experience any new symptoms and are unsure, please call your eye care professional for further evaluation and management.
+If you experience any new symptoms and are unsure, please schedule an eye exam for further evaluation and management.